The Land of the Morning Calm

 Friday, February 2, 2024

 I had spent the night bouncing my calls back and forth between Delta, Korean Air, and Expedia.
 What I thought was resolved became an issue again at the airport.
-I made it out of Philadelphia to Boston where I was supposed to then head to Korea.
+I made it out of Philadelphia to Boston, where I was supposed to then head to Korea.
 To my disappointment, I would be spending the entire day at Boston Logan International Airport.

 Why was I in Korea?

 The purpose of my trip to Korea was hardly for pleasure.
 I spent most of my days there at a conference center in Seoul to receive educational training.
-The Office of Overseas Koreans was funding training for Korean School teachers across the globe so of course, I jumped on the opportunity and went to Korea.
+The Office of Overseas Koreans was funding training for Korean school teachers across the globe, so of course, I jumped on the opportunity and went to Korea.

-As a second-generation Korean, it was quite difficult to follow and I found myself lost in a lot of the lectures.
+As a second-generation Korean, it was quite difficult to follow, and I found myself lost in a lot of the lectures.
 I was relieved to find out that those fluent in Korean were also having a hard time understanding different parts of the lectures.

 Professionally, I learned a lot.
 Though I couldn't understand parts of the lectures, I understood the main idea for most.

 The most disappointing lecture was the Korean culture lesson.
-There was a lot of BTS involved but the lecturer had no idea how to make this entertaining for the educators in the room.
-The material was dry and for the most part, the lecturer just showed us music videos of BTS that I've already seen. πŸ˜‚
+There was a lot of BTS involved, but the lecturer had no idea how to make this entertaining for the educators in the room.
+The material was dry, and for the most part, the lecturer just showed us music videos of BTS that I've already seen. πŸ˜‚

 Overall, my time learning was valuable.
 Outside of this conference, I was able to visit some historical places and, had it not been for the cold weather, I think I would've been able to see much more.

-The first night of the conference consisted of live music, a short orientation with several guest speakers including the commissioner of the organization, as well as a fancy dinner.
+The first night of the conference consisted of live music, a short orientation with several guest speakers, including the commissioner of the organization, as well as a fancy dinner.

-This is the Blue House where the president used to reside.
+This is the Blue House, where the president used to reside.
 The current president promised in his campaign that he would remove himself from the Blue House and operate elsewhere.
 When he was sworn into office, he did exactly as he promised.
 Because the Blue House is not being occupied, it has become an attraction site.

 Past the doors here, an indoor pool was built for recreational purposes.

 You may be wondering why I added this picture of my feet.
-I took this picture because the track where we were standing on was actually a track specifically made for President Bill Clinton at the time.
+I took this picture because the track where we were standing was actually a track specifically made for President Bill Clinton at the time.
 President Bill Clinton was planning a visit to Korea, and he had asked where he could take his morning jogs.
 When this track was first laid down, it didn't look like what it looks like here in this image.
 It has since been paved over for tourists.

 What I love about Korea is that they have a lot of free museums that you can venture into whenever you want.
-As we walked into this museum (and all the other ones I happened to visit during my trip), I thought to myself how wonderful it would be to bring my kids here as they are interested in Korean history as much as I love and am interested in it too.
+As we walked into this museum (and all the other ones I happened to visit during my trip), I thought to myself how wonderful it would be to bring my kids here, as they are interested in Korean history as much as I love and am interested in it too.

 XO,